geodynamics/Rayleigh/doc/source/User_Guide/custom_reference_states.rst

 Augmenting a Rayleigh-Provided Reference State
 ---------------------------------------------------------
-When augumenting one of Rayleigh's internal reference-state types, set the with_custom_reference, with_custom_constants, and with_custom_functions flag in the Reference Namelist.
+When augumenting one of Rayleigh's internal reference-state types, set the with_custom_reference flag (Reference_Namelist) to true in main_input.
+In addition, assign a list of values to with_custom_constants and with_custom_functions.
 As an example, to modify the heating and buoyancy profiles using entirely information provided through the equation coefficients file, main_input would contain the following
 ::

    &Reference_Namelist